SENSEI M. BRIAN STOIA

 Martial Arts Bio

-I began teaching Uechi-ryu in the early 1980s.
-I taught Uechi at both Umass and Amherst College, through school clubs.
+I began teaching Uechi-ryu in the early to mid 1980s.
+I taught some school club classes at both UMass and Amherst College.
 I also ran a program in Hadley for kids and adults for a couple of years in the early 1990’s.
 I moved that program to Hatfield in 1994, working exclusively with kids.
 After those many years as an itinerant teacher, I opened the Hatfield Shubukan (now Western Mass Karate Center) in 1997, offering classes again for both kids and adults.

 Since 1990, I have had the great fortune and pleasure to train in a number of other martial systems, in particular: Modern Arnis (Filipino stick fighting) with Professor Remy Presas and Sensei Richard Roy; Yang Style Taijiquan (long form) with Master Luping Zhang and his son, Huan Zhang; and Bajiquan with Master Kai Yu.
+Most recently, I have been working to improve my internal arts practice with Master Bill Arcand.
 These arts and teachers have greatly influenced and improved my approach to Uechi Karate.
 All of the teachers and students with whom I have trained over the years have greatly enriched my life and my practice.
 They have kept me honest and have reminded me how much more I need to learn.
 I am most grateful to them all.

 Highlights from Sensei's Sandan (3rd degree Pittsfield, MA tournament 1992: Sensei spars black belt) test, 1987. for first place in middle-weight division.